What are programs of choice?

 When does registration start for programs of choice?

-Please note registration for U-Connect is ongoing throughout the year dependent on space available.
+Please note for some programs registration is ongoing throughout the year until all available spaces are filled.

 How do I register my child for a choice program?
 Kindergarten Programs